robertz/kdfe-ssg/posts/2024/04/setting-up-a-server-with-commandbox-6.md

 ### Wrapping Up

 This is the first time I have setup a multi-site server using CommandBox 6.
 Overall it was easy getting everything configured, I was up and running within an hour.
 There are still a few loose ends to figure out, like automatically restarting CommandBox on a server restart.
-I am sure that is already documented, I just have not looked in ot it yet.
+I am sure that is already documented, I just have not looked in to it yet.

 I welcome any comments and/or suggestions.